-Do you engage in email marketing as part of your efforts to grow your business?
+Do you use an email marketing service provider or an email marketing software as part of your email marketing efforts to grow your business?

 If so, do you know how to collect email addresses for email marketing?
 Read on to find out.